 “I will show favor to the humble and oppressed.”

 - Jesus Christ

-What’s New This Week: Click on link.
+What’s New This Week: Click on links below.

 Maybe you don’t know the Living God that I know, but would like to have this kind of favor in your life also.
 Click on the above tab “Tell Me About Jesus” for more information on becoming a child of the Savior.